richardjdare/bb2-mode/README.md

 Restart your Amiga.
 You should now be able to telnet to your Amiga at localhost:1234

 ### Setting up bb2-mode
 Before using `bb2-compile-and-run`, you must give bb2-mode the location of the directories being used as WinUAE hard disks.
 These are used to convert the source code filenames into Amigados filenames when we load them into Blitz.
-You can do this by calling `bb2-add-amiga-file-mapping` in your .emacs file.
+You can do this by setting a variable, `bb2-amiga-file-locations` in your .emacs file.
+This variable is a list of dotted pairs each containing the path of an Amiga drive on the host system and its corresponding name in Amigados.
 For example:

 ```
-(bb2-add-amiga-file-mapping "d:emulation/amiga/harddrive/" "work:")
+(setq bb2-amiga-file-locations '(("d:/emulation/amiga/harddrive/" . "work:")))
 ```
 This tells bb2-mode that the Windows directory, `"d:/emulation/amiga/harddrive/"` is being used as the `"work:"` drive on the Amiga.
 This means that a blitz source file at `"d:/emulation/amiga/harddrive/blitzcode/mycode.bb"` will be mapped to `"work:blitzcode/mycode.bb"` inside WinUAE